cangjie-bot/cangjie_docs/docs/dev-guide/source_en/deploy_and_run/runtime_deploy.md

-# Deploying the Cangjie Runtime
+# 1Deploying the Cangjie Runtime

 To ensure the Cangjie executable can run properly across different operating system environments, the Cangjie language provides a runtime environment.
 This runtime environment grants Cangjie executables access to memory and other system resources, such as the dynamic libraries required during execution.